mate-desktop/mate-wayland-session/README.md

 You need Wayfire installed to run this session, as the startup script and configuration file are Wayfire-specific.
 Autotools or Meson will install the files in the correct places.

-## 🔥 Wayfire Firedecor Plugin Recommended

-It is recommended to install the Firedecor Wayfire plugin.
-This allows the use of a window decorator theme similar to the Menta Marco theme.
-If unavailable, the session will still work.
-The initial setup will not attempt to set a MATE-specific window decoration theme but will do everything else the same way.

-## 📝 Notes on Install Directories for Firedecor Theme

-To use the Menta style window control buttons instead of Firedecor's default buttons, ensure the data directory used in installing mate-wayland-session matches the one used by Firedecor.
-Here are some scenarios:

-1. **Firedecor installed to `/usr`, mate-wayland-session installed to `/usr`**: Menta window buttons on first run.
-   - Common when installed from distro packages.

-2. **Firedecor installed to `/usr/local`, mate-wayland-session installed to `/usr/local`**: Menta window buttons on first run.
-   - Common for local builds installed to `/usr/local`.

-3. **Firedecor installed to `/usr`, mate-wayland-session installed to `/usr/local`**: Firedecor default window buttons used on first run.
-   - To show Menta buttons, copy or symlink buttons from `/usr/local/firedecor/button-styles/mate/` to `/usr/firedecor/button-styles/mate/`.

-4. **Firedecor installed to `/usr/local`, mate-wayland-session installed to `/usr`**: Firedecor default window buttons used on first run.
-   - Copy or symlink buttons from `/usr/firedecor/button-styles/mate/` to `/usr/local/firedecor/button-styles/mate/`.

 ## 🐞 Reporting Bugs and Submitting Patches

 Report new bugs on [GitHub](https://github.com/mate-desktop/mate-wayland-session).
 Please check for duplicates, especially for feature requests.